Vintage Christmas Greeting Cards

-Those were wonderful times when family members had quality time which they spent together, without the distraction of technology . . . a world without mobile phones, computers, iPad’s, and video game consoles.
+Those were wonderful times when family members had quality time which they spent together, without the distraction of technology, a time without mobile phones, computers, iPad’s, and video game consoles.
 It was a time when only a handful of the population had a television set, a telephone, or even a car.

 Nothing ‘cold’, impersonal, or digital…

 A Brief History of Christmas Cards